Highlight Search Results Java Using GroupDocs.Search

 Searching Text Across Network Nodes

-Execute a text search across all network nodes and retrieve relevant documents.
+Run a query against all nodes and retrieve the matching documents.

 import java.util.ArrayList;